Have you ever wondered whether your Leopard Gecko is a boy or a girl?

 In males, femoral pores are enlarged and look like a row of brown or whitish scales.

 Author Tip: Femoral pores are one of the best ways to sex Leopard Geckos.
-However, the pores of male won’t be visible until they reach sexual maturity between 9 and 12 months.
+However, the pores of males won’t be visible until they reach sexual maturity, between 9 and 12 months.

 3. Pre-Anal Pores

 Pre-anal pores look like a V-shaped row of circular scales positioned just in front of the cloaca, or vent.